 Second, we can be sure we have believed and been justified if our faith is an effectual and operative faith which propels us forward in sanctification and growth in grace.
 Luther coined the term “living faith” to describe the nature of saving faith, because it is a faith that works, grows, and matures as it rests on Christ alone as the foundation of its confidence.
 This is in contrast to a dead faith which rests content in an empty profession and is void of good works (properly so-called) that characterize the regenerate life.
 The Puritans would often say that sanctification is the evidence of justification.
 While justification is invisible, sanctification brings forth fruit and evidence (Rom.
 6:21–22).
 And the faith that justifies at the moment of conversion when we receive salvation continues to sanctify throughout our lives as we work out that salvation in our practical experience.

-In 2 Peter chapter 1, the apostle knows that in order for the believer to enjoy the confident assurance of being in a state of grace, it is necessary to diligently pursue spiritual growth through faith in Christ and obedience to His commandments.
-The Scriptures offer no assurance of salvation to those who consistently and obstinately fail to obey the Lord Jesus Christ.
+In 2 Peter chapter 1, the apostle knows that in order for the believer to enjoy the confident assurance of being in a state of grace, it is necessary to diligently pursue spiritual growth through faith in Christ, obedience to His commandments, the study of the Word, and fervent prayer.
+The Scriptures offer no assurance of salvation to those who consistently and obstinately fail to render sincere obedience from the heart to the Lord Jesus Christ.
 We cannot attain to the full assurance of faith by being slothful in our duty and slack in our perseverance.
 Assurance is for those who are “fervent in spirit, serving the Lord” (Rom.
 12:11) as they diligently seek to be filled with all joy and peace in believing so that by the power of the Holy Spirit they may abound in hope (Rom.
 15:13).

 The Sources of Assurance